 Virgin Gorda Bouldering - British Virgin Islands

-Virgin Gorda is located in the British Virgin Islands, and it happens to be home to hundreds of beautiful granite boulders.
+Virgin Gorda is the third largest island in the British Virgin Islands, and it happens to be home to hundreds of big, beautiful granite boulders.
+A climber's dream come true really.
 The quality of climbing is fantastic, and the location is unreal.
-If you're looking to combine a climbing trip and a relaxing beach vacation, this is the best of both worlds.
+If you're looking to combine a climbing trip and a relaxing beach vacation, this is truly the best of both worlds.

 How We Got There: